-- Low-pressure flushing (<50 psi) will not be effective at removing weathered diluted bitumen crude oil from substrates such as seawalls, riprap, or gravel. - Surface washing agents can increase removal rates; however, diluted bitumen crude oil that has been exposed to the sun for days can only be scrapped off or removed with high pressure and temperature flushing. - Oiled vegetation and debris will usually have to be removed
+- Low-pressure flushing (<50 psi) will not be effective at removing weathered dilbit from substrates such as seawalls, riprap, or gravel. - Surface washing agents can increase removal rates; however, dilbit that has been exposed to the sun for days can only be scrapped off or removed with high pressure and temperature flushing. - Oiled vegetation and debris will usually have to be removed